rtCamp/docs.rtcamp.com/rtmedia/developer/api/rtmedia-api/upload-api/index.markdown

 ## Concepts and Definitions

-  1. The Upload API in rtMedia allows for seamless front-end media uploads and integration with rtMedia for WordPress, BuddyPress and bbPress.
-Furthermore, it allows for complete customisation and extension via addons.
+The Upload API in rtMedia allows for seamless front-end media uploads and integration with rtMedia for WordPress, BuddyPress and bbPress.
+Furthermore, it allows for complete customization and extension via addons.

-The Upload API provides following interactions
+The Upload API provides the following interactions

 1. Extending th

 2. Adding additional fields in the default modes

 3. Adding a custom upload mode

 4. Directly uploading to the upload endpoint via REST

 5. Integration into form submissions

-## Adding additional fields in the default modes
+## Adding Additional Fields in the Default Modes

 rtmedia_before_{mode}_ui